opendatacube/documentation/Components and Interfaces.md

 * at the beginning this template can be used to map current components into a modular view
 * as requirements dictate, this template can be used to build components as modules
   * feature gaps, capability enhancements or extension points
-  * new modules may evolve from teh existing code or be started fresh in a copy-and-paste manner from existing code
+  * new modules may evolve from the existing code or be started fresh in a copy-and-paste manner from existing code

 ## Outstanding questions